 We study how the immune system attacks invading pathogens - and why it sometimes goes wrong.
 We’re particularly interested in microbes that evade or hijack the human immune system.
 You can learn more about our ERC-funded project to discover more about pathogen evolution on our MitoFun page.

-On the right, the fatal fungus Cryptococcus neoformans is escaping from a macrophage (a type of white blood cell) by a process called vomocytosis.
-Below, you can see the macrophages response – ‘actin flashes’ that act to trap the fungus inside the immune cell.
+On the right, the fatal fungus Cryptococcus neoformans is escaping from a macrophage (a type of white blood cell) by a process called vomocytosis (you can also find out more on the vomocytosis Wikipedia page).
+Below, you can see the macrophages response - ‘actin flashes’ that act to trap the fungus inside the immune cell.